evhub/coconut/DOCS.md

 not                    unary
 and                    left (short-circuits)
 or                     left (short-circuits)
-x if c else y,         ternary left (short-circuits) if c then x else y
+x if c else y,         ternary (short-circuits) if c then x else y
 =>                     right
 ====================== ==========================